What is an Australian Working Holiday Maker/Work & Holiday (WHM) Visa?

 - Hong Kong

-*Subclass 417 visas: as Australia’s farming and agricultural industries are currently in such high demand, anybody on one of these visas that have worked in the farming and agricultural industry for three months or longer, can renew their visa for a 2nd consecutive year.
+*Subclass 417 visas: as Australia’s farming and agricultural industries are currently in such high demand, anybody on one of these visas that have worked in the farming and agricultural industry for three months or longer, can renew their visa for a 2nd consecutive year or six months or longer, can renew their visa for a 3rd consecutive year.

 Working & Holiday Visa Subclass 462